 In the Drag & Drop Builder, you can customize settings for your sections, rows and columns to control how your page looks, functions, and feels.
-Below, you’ll learn how to access and adjust your all of page’s layout settings.
+Below, you’ll learn how to access and adjust your all of Lead Page and pop-up layout settings.

 To access your page's layout settings, click on the stacked pages icon on the left-hand side of the builder.

 To name a section, row, or column, hover near its title and click the pen icon that appears.
 Choose any name you’d like (such as “Hero”, “Footer”, etc.) and click Save.

 Note that naming layout elements doesn’t affect the behavior of page in any way—it can just make it easier to keep track of where everything is.
 You can also rename any element later.